ihmeuw/USHD/README.md

 # US Health Disparities

-This is repository contains cleaned code that the US Health Disparities team used to generate results for their publications.
+This repository contains cleaned code that the US Health Disparities team used to generate results for their publications.

 ## Navigating this repository